tasmota/docs/docs/Smart-Meter-Interface.md

 `01` = Modbus slave device ID
 `04` = Instruction to read an Input Register (alternatively, `03` = Instruction to read an Holding Register) `0000`/`0002` = Register # (as Hexadecimal codification, without the prefix `0x`.
 Example: `0x0079` -> `0079`)
+the number of requested registers is fixed to 2, however with the char 'r' before the hex string the complete request string may be specified
+`...r010400000001,r010400020003,...`

 !!! note
     `ID`, `Instruction to read the Register` value (Input vs Holding) and `Register #` may differ depending on the measuring device.

 ------------------------------------------------------------------------------
 ### Meter Metrics
-Each meter typically provides multiple metrics (voltage, power, current, humidity etc.) which it measures.
+Each meter typically provides multiple metrics (voltage, power, current etc.) which it measures.
 An entry for each metric to be collected as `#define SML_MAX_VARS N` (n = `1..16`) must be specified, in `user_config_override.h` file (see the code at the page top).
 An entry defines how to decode the data and put it into variables.

 !!! example
 (OBIS/SML/MODBus):